maxshafer/shafer-research-group/content/home/research_overview.md

                 </h4>
                   <div class="article-style">
                     <p></p>
                     <p>Cichlids represent the most extraordinary example of a vertebrate explosive adaptive radiation — approximately 2000 species have evolved within the last 10 million years in the Rift Valley Lakes of Africa.
-In these lakes, cichlids have diversified in diet, body size, mating behaviours, colouration, and habitat preferences.
 We have recently demonstrated that these cichlids display incredible diversity in sleep-related behaviours (sleep timing, sleep duration).
+Work in this area of the lab is focused on understanding the evolution, ecologies, and molecular mechanisms underlying this varition.
                     </p>
                     <p></p>
                   </div>